mukeshmay/Scraping/README.md

 # SCRAPING

-"scraping_tb2" is the data extracted from the containing various API's like google maps, twitter, youtube, etc.. along with description, category and links to all of the API's..
+"scraping_tb2" is the data extracted from the table which contains various API's like google maps, twitter, youtube, etc.. along with description, category and links to all of the API's..

 It is been extracted from the following link: "https://www.programmableweb.com/apis/directory"

-All the data froom the all the pages has been extracted using next page url..
+All the data from the all the pages has been extracted using next page url..

 nexts = soup.find("a", {"title":"Go to next page"})